Terms and Conditions

 Users must:

-- Comply with all applicable Australian laws and regulations
+- Comply with all applicable laws and regulations in their jurisdiction

 - Provide accurate information in all listings and communications